giantswarm/releases/capa/v30.1.4/README.md

 # :zap: Giant Swarm Release v30.1.4 for CAPA :zap:

-This release backports cluster-aws fix for reducing IMDS Response Hop Limit to 2 if pod networking is in ENI mode to increase security.
+This release backports a fix for reducing IMDS Response Hop Limit to 2 if pod networking is in ENI mode to increase security.
+For clusters in ENI mode, all nodes are rolled when upgrading to this release.

 ## Changes compared to v30.1.3